Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson6.md

 };
 ```

 This base config outputs a UMD file named "your-module.js".
 When loaded this file will create a global variable named 'yourModule'.
-Remember UMD format is meant to be loaded in the borwser.
+Remember UMD format is meant to be loaded in the browser.

 Move your source files into a folder named 'src' create this folder if you haven't yet.